alexandercerutti/fastify-passkit-webservice/README.md

 ## API Documentation

-All the exposed informations are detailed in the Wiki.
+All the details are available in the dedicated project [wiki page](https://github.com/alexandercerutti/fastify-passkit-webservice/wiki/API-Documentation-Reference).

 ---